-Returns a random number between 0.0 and 1.0.
+and, or not These are logical operations.
+They can be used to combine any expression that yields Boolean values. random() Returns a random number between 0.0 and 1.0.
 This function is a part of the random library in Python.

-'''

-randRange(A, B)

-'''

-Returns a random number in the range A (inclusive) and B (exclusive).
+These are relational operations in Python.
+They can be used to compare randint(A, B) Returns a random number in the range A (inclusive) and B (exclusive).
 This function is a part of the random library in Python.

-- 1. Write a robot program to make your Scribbler draw a five point star.
-[Hint: Each vertex in the star has an interior angle of 36 degrees.] - 2.
-Experiment with Scribbler movement commands and learn how to make it transcribe a path of any given radius.
-Write a program to draw a circle of any input diameter. - 3.
-Write a program to draw other shapes: the outline of a house, a stadium, or create art by inserting pens of different colors.
-Write the program so that the robot stops and asks you for a new color. - 4.
-If you had an open rectangular lawn (with no trees or obstructions in it) you could use a Zanboni like strategy to mow the lawn.
+1. Write a robot program to make your Scribbler draw a five point star.
+[Hint: Each vertex in the star has an interior angle of 36 degrees.]

+2. Experiment with Scribbler movement commands and learn how to make it transcribe a path of any given radius.
+Write a program to draw a circle of any input diameter.

+3. Write a program to draw other shapes: the outline of a house, a stadium, or create art by inserting pens of different colors.
+Write the program so that the robot stops and asks you for a new color.

+4. If you had an open rectangular lawn (with no trees or obstructions in it) you could use a Zanboni like strategy to mow the lawn.
 Start at one end of the lawn, mow the entire length of it along the longest side, turn around and mow the entire length again, next to the previously mowed area, etc. until you are done.
 Write a program for your Scribbler to implement this strategy (make the Scribbler draw its path as it goes).

-- 5. Enhance the random drawing program from this chapter to make use of speech.
+5. Enhance the random drawing program from this chapter to make use of speech.
 Make the robot, as it is carrying out random movements, to speak out what it is doing.
-As a result you will have a robot artist that you have created! - 6.
-Rewrite your program from the previous exercise so that the random behavior using each different pen is carried out for 30 seconds. - 7.
-The Myro library also provides a function called, randomNumber() that returns a random number in the range 0.0 and 1.0.
+As a result you will have a robot artist that you have created!

+6. Rewrite your program from the previous exercise so that the random behavior using each different pen is carried out for 30 seconds.

+7. The Myro library also provides a function called, randomNumber() that returns a random number in the range 0.0 and 1.0.
 This is similar to the function random() from the Python library random that was introduced in this chapter.
 You can use either based on your own preference.
 You will have to import the appropriate library depending on the function you choose to use.
-Experiment with both to convince yourself that these two are equivalent. - 8.
-In reality, you only need the function random() to generate random numbers in any range.
+Experiment with both to convince yourself that these two are equivalent.

+8. In reality, you only need the function random() to generate random numbers in any range.
 For example, you can get a random number between 1 and 6 with randRange(1,6) or as shown below: